kericson-utmartin-csci222/Fa21-HW00/README.md

 	<summary>Steps to get the repo cloned to your local machine!
 (Do this once in the lab)</summary>

 If you are viewing this in the browser (which you probably are):
-1. Click on the download code button
+1. Click on the green "Code" button near the top of the page
 1. Make sure the SSH option is selected
 1. You should see a link starting with ``git@`` - click on the clipboard next to it
 1. In the terminal, make a folder to hold your CS222 projects